DaandeHaan/bomb-party/readme.md

 - Add used words list
 - Point system? (not to determine winner, but based on word length)
 - Possible words list, for diffucult hints?
-- make '(wins)' darker color
 - sound too loud (win sound)
 - green outline if its your turn (whole screen neo green)
-- center-text overflow when typing in the circle
+- global-typing-text can overflow when typing in the circle
 - Google advert?
-- Fix live overflow
+- Fix lives/hearts overflow
 - Remove welcome message?
 Annoying on mobile...

 # Events